 Coldwater Lake via Lakes Trail is an 8.7-mile out-and-back trail that’s fairly moderate and dog-friendly.
 Here, you’ll likely find scarlet paintbrush, yellow bee plant, and forget-me-nots, as well as colorful butterflies attracted by the blooms.
 Bring water, plenty of sunscreen, and a hat since most of this trail is exposed.
 To visit, you’ll need to pay $5/vehicle/day or have a valid pass like Northwest Forest Pass or Interagency Pass.

-Columbia Gorge Tourism Alliance also recommends Butte Camp Trail, an 8-mile, out-and-back hike with breathtaking wildflower meadows that climbs gently through pine forest and old lava flowers.
+Columbia Gorge Tourism Alliance also recommends Butte Camp Trail, an 8-mile, out-and-back hike with breathtaking wildflower meadows that climbs gently through pine forests and old lava flowers.
 The route also provides excellent views of Mount St. Helens.
-Another option is Ape Canyon Trail.
-This 11-mile roundtrip hike offers views of Mount Adams and Mount Rainier as you gain elevation, and hikers report that you can find blooms like queen’s cup, lupine, tiger lilies, and goat’s beard on the connecting Loowit Trail.
+Another option is Ape Canyon, an 11-mile roundtrip hike that offers views of Mount Adams and Mount Rainier as you gain elevation.
+You can spot blooms like queen’s cup, lupine, tiger lilies, and goat’s beard on the connecting Loowit Trail.

-A less trafficked alternative to nearby Lake Ingalls, the Lake Ann Trail offers switchbacks and meadows and it’s a more challenging hike that clocks in at 8.2 miles roundtrip.
+A quieter alternative to nearby Lake Ingalls, the Lake Ann Trail offers switchbacks and meadows and is a more challenging hike that clocks in at just over eight miles roundtrip.
 Along the trail, you’ll find scarlet paintbrush, columbine, and lupine.
 This is also a great option for fall when the larches change to gold.
-Northwest Forest Pass required.
+A Northwest Forest Pass is required.

 Berkeley Park and Reflection Lakes, Mount Rainier National Park

-If you’re looking for an alternative to Skyline and other highly visited trails at Mount Rainier National Park, Meilee Anderson with Visit Rainier recommends Reflection Lakes offers stunning views of Mount Rainier over the water, but that’s not all.
-In the summer, you can also find wildflowers like rosy spirea, fireweed, and lupine along the lake on this 2.75-mile loop with an 850 foot elevation gain.
-In the fall, the area transitions to warm hues and vibrant foliage.
+If you’re looking for an alternative to Skyline and other popular trails at Mount Rainier National Park, Meilee Anderson with Visit Rainier recommends Reflection Lakes, which offers stunning views of Mount Rainier over the water.
+In the summer, you can find wildflowers like rosy spirea, fireweed, and lupine along the lake on this 2.75-mile loop.
+Come fall, the area transitions to warm hues and vibrant foliage.

-If you want to see flowers, creeks, marmots, and maybe even mountain goats, Anderson also recommends this 7.7-mile roundtrip hike to Berkeley Park.
-It’s less trafficked and will take you along parts of Sourdough Ridge Trail and Wonderland Trail.
-National Park Pass required for both hikes.
+If you want to see flowers, creeks, marmots, and maybe even mountain goats, Anderson also recommends the 7.7-mile roundtrip hike to Berkeley Park.
+It’s less heavily visited and will take you along parts of Sourdough Ridge Trail and Wonderland Trail.
+A National Park Pass is required for both hikes.

 Recreate Responsibly

 Wildflower hikes in Washington are popular for good reason, and each year brings more visitors who hope to experience the state’s colorful blooms and scenic landscapes.
-To help protect these outdoor spaces so they can be enjoyed by future generations, please follow these guidelines:
+Help protect these outdoor spaces by following some simple guidelines:

-• Don’t pick the flowers or remove any other flora or fauna
+• Don’t pick the flowers or remove vegetation.

-• Leave no trave by packing out your trash
+• Leave no trace by packing out all your trash.

 • If you’re bringing dogs on a dog-friendly trail, please keep them on a leash so they stay on the path.